-Dr Neil Sculthorpe is a Lecturer in Computer Science.
-He leads the Software Engineering and Advanced Software Engineering modules at undergraduate level, and the Software Engineering 1 module at postgraduate level.
+Dr Neil Sculthorpe is the Course Leader for the MSc Computing Systems course.
+His teaching includes leading the Software Engineering and Advanced Software Engineering modules at undergraduate level, and the Software Engineering 1 module at postgraduate level.

 Neil’s previous research positions have included:

 - Post-Doctoral Researcher in the Centre for Software Language Engineering at the Royal Holloway, University of London Department of Computer Science (2015-2016);

 - Post-Doctoral Research Assistant in the Theory Group at the Swansea University Department of Computer Science (2014-2015);

 - Post-Doctoral Researcher in the Functional Programming Group at the University of Kansas Information and Telecommunication Technology Center (2012-2013);